David McGill (writer)

-David Keith McGill (born Auckland 1 December 1942) is a New Zealand writer and publisher.
+David Keith McGill (born 1 December 1942 in Auckland) is a New Zealand writer and publisher.
 He writes "thrillers, serious fiction, New Zealand history, dictionaries".

 Early life

 McGill spent his early childhood in Matata, Bay of Plenty where his father was employed by the New Zealand Post Office.
 Later, when McGill was 11, the family shifted to Auckland (Evans Rd, Glen Eden, Auckland) when his father became a postmaster.
 The family later lived at Eastbourne, Wellington where his father was transferred.
 McGill has said that he was inspired to start writing by his father and his first effort was a diary "in Form Two year" (he was 12) while on holiday at Waiheke Island.
 It was co-authored by his father.
 McGill has said that as a teenager he was "moody and intense" and didn't have a clue what he could ever do.